 According to most estimates, Spanish is the mother tongue of more than 400 million people around the globe, which equates to approximately six percent of the world’s population.
 As a result, it is officially recognized as the second most commonly spoken language, when measured by native speakers, ranking ahead of English.

 It has official language status in 20 different countries and more than 550 million people speak Spanish with at least some degree of competence.
 In addition, it is the most popular second language choice for people in the United States and is spoken as either a first or second language by 15 percent of all residents in the European Union.

 2. The Spanish language has a bright future

 In terms of its popularity, Spanish shows no signs of slowing down, with the total number of speakers increasing steadily over the past decade.
+Why is it important to learn Spanish?
 A recent report published by the British Council ranked Spanish as the most important second language for British citizens to learn, placing it ahead of French, Arabic and Mandarin.

 Moreover, analysts are estimating that the Latino population of the United States will reach close to 130 million by the year 2060.
 It is predicted that this will make the U.S. the largest Spanish speaking country in the world, overtaking Mexico in the process and further increasing the language’s global standing.

 3. It will boost your employment prospects